NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 - NCAR-CESM-CAM sample data (12.3 Gb): `model.QBOi.EXP1.AMIP.001.tar <ftp://ftp.cgd.ucar.edu/archive/mdtf/model.QBOi.EXP1.AMIP.001.tar>`__.
 - NOAA-GFDL-CM4 sample data (4.8 Gb): `model.GFDL.CM4.c96L32.am4g10r8.tar <ftp://ftp.cgd.ucar.edu/archive/mdtf/model.GFDL.CM4.c96L32.am4g10r8.tar>`__.

-The default test case uses the ``QBOi.EXP1.AMIP.001`` sample dataset, and the ``GFDL.CM4.c96L32.am4g10r8`` sample dataset is only for testing the MJO Propagation and Amplitude POD.
+The default test case uses the ``QBOi.EXP1.AMIP.001`` sample dataset, and the ``GFDL.CM4.c96L32.am4g10r8`` sample dataset is only for testing the `MJO Propagation and Amplitude POD <../sphinx_pods/MJO_prop_amp.html>`__.
 Note that the above paths are symlinks to the most recent versions of the data, and will be reported as having a size of zero bytes in an FTP client.

 Download these files and extract the contents in the following directory hierarchy under the ``mdtf`` directory: